NatachaBartu/space-up/README.md

 The website will be landed on the home page.
 The application has Users that can be sellers or buyers.
-Both users, sellers and buyers, need a request to sign up.
+Sellers and Buyers, need a request to sign up.
-The app can have many User selling trips, and also it has been arranged by authorisation on the built application.
-You can update and delete the trips with the respective id user.
+The app can have many selling trips, and also it has been arranged by authorisation on the built application.
+You can update and delete the trips.
-User buyer can select the trip that would like to go, and it will also connect to the Stripe Checkout, which has been implemented on the application.
+Buyer can select the trip that would like to go, and it will also connect to the Stripe Checkout, which has been implemented on the application.

 # Features